 Food has always been part of Bianca’s golfing journey, as her proud dad would take her out for a meal after every tournament, no matter the result.

-“My whole family is massive foodies, but I’m pretty sure I inherited it from my father.
+“My whole family are massive foodies, but I’m pretty sure I inherited it from my father.
 He eats everything,” Bianca laughs as she recalled a family trip to Japan when the family ate six meals a day.

 “It was very dangerous.
 We had breakfast, then breakfast dessert, then lunch, and then lunch dessert, then dinner, so you can imagine!”